Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Introduction

 \subsection{Contributions}

-We show for two-layer ReLU neural networks with trainable weights and a frozen output head, that most linear regions of parameter space have no bad differentiable local minima and often contain a high-dimensional space of global minima.
-We examine the loss landscape for various scalings of the input dimension $d_0$, hidden dimension $d_1$, and number of data points $n$.
+For both shallow and deep neural networks we show most linear regions of parameter space have no bad local minima and often contain a high-dimensional space of global minima.
+We examine the loss landscape for various scalings of the input dimension $d_0$, hidden dimensions $d_l$, and number of data points $n$.

-\begin{itemize}[leftmargin=*] \item Theorem \ref{possibly-empty-regions} shows that if $d_0d_1 \geq n$ and $d_1 = \Omega(\log(\frac{n}{\epsilon d_0}))$, then all activation regions, except for a fraction of size at most $\epsilon$, have no bad local minima.
+\begin{itemize}[leftmargin=*] \item Theorem \ref{possibly-empty-regions} shows for two-layer networks that if $d_0d_1 \geq n$ and $d_1 = \Omega(\log(\frac{n}{\epsilon d_0}))$, then all activation regions, except for a fraction of size at most $\epsilon$, have no bad local minima.
 We establish this by studying the rank of the Jacobian with respect to the parameters.
 By appealing to results from random matrix theory on binary matrices, we show for most choices of activation patterns that the Jacobian will have full rank.
 Given this, all local minima within a region will be zero-loss global minima.
-For generic high-dimensional input data $d_0 \geq n$, this implies most \emph{non-empty} activation regions will have no bad local minima as all activation regions are non-empty for generic data in high dimensions. \item In Theorem \ref{one-dimension-no-bad-minima}, we specialize to the case of one-dimensional input data $d_0 = 1$, and consider two-layer networks with a bias term.
+For generic high-dimensional input data $d_0 \geq n$, this implies most \emph{non-empty} activation regions will have no bad local minima as all activation regions are non-empty for generic data in high dimensions.
+We extend these results to the deep case in Theorem \ref{thm:loss-landscape-deep}.

+\item In Theorem \ref{one-dimension-no-bad-minima}, we specialize to the case of one-dimensional input data $d_0 = 1$, and consider two-layer networks with a bias term.
 We show that if $d_1 = \Omega(n \log(\frac{n}{\epsilon}))$, all but at most a fraction $\epsilon$ of \emph{non-empty} linear regions in parameter space will have no bad local minima.
-In contrast to Theorem~\ref{possibly-empty-regions} which looks at all binary matrices of potential activation patterns, in the one-dimensional case we are able to explicitly enumerate the binary matrices which correspond to non-empty activation regions. \item Theorem \ref{one-dim-global-minima} continues our investigation of one-dimensional input data, this time concerning the existence of global minima within a region.
-Suppose that the output head $v$ has $d_+$ positive weights and $d_-$ negative weights and $d_+ + d_- = d_1$.
-We show that if $d_+, d_- = \Omega(n \log(\frac{n}{\epsilon}))$, then all but at most a fraction $\epsilon$ of non-empty linear regions in parameter space will have global minima.
-Moreover, the regions with global minima will contain an affine set of global minima of codimension $n$. \end{itemize}
+We remark that this includes the non-differentiable local minima on the boundary between activation regions as per Theorem \ref{thm:nonsmooth-landscape}.
+Further, in contrast to Theorem~\ref{possibly-empty-regions} which looks at all binary matrices of potential activation patterns, in the one-dimensional case we are able to explicitly enumerate the binary matrices which correspond to non-empty activation regions.